 Cycle around it: Hire a bike to cycle the flat and easy paths around the base.
 Outback Cycling is based at the Cultural Centre, where you can hire a bike and helmet for a set 3-hour period in the morning or afternoon (times vary seasonally).
 They also have kids’ bikes and toddler seats to attach to your bike.Whenever you visit Uluru you will have a slightly different experience.
 The Rock changes colour with the weather and the time of day, from pink to a deep wine red depending on the angle and intensity of the sun.
 And if you are lucky enough to be visiting when it rains, you will see a sight like no other.
 Rain brings everyone outside to see the spectacle of waterfalls cascading off the massive rock, which was formed by sediment laid down 600 to 700 million years ago in an inland sea and thrust above ground 348m by geological forces.

 Uluru is ancient and mysterious, irresistible and unforgettable.
 It will never disappoint you.
 See it once and you will want to come back again, just for another look.
-It will not disappoint you.
 It is a rock with a presence.
 Go there, see what I mean.
 Mere words cannot describe Uluru.
 You have to feel it.